 Then I made individual clafoutis, serving them out of muffin moulds.
 Oh so chic!

-The recipe below is different.
-This asparagus clafoutis is without the lemon and served in a pool of the most silky, creamy parmesan sauce.
-It’s perfect for mopping up with a crusty baguette.
-Did you know there’s a French phrase for that?
-It’s called ‘saucer‘, the French verb to mop up delicious sauces with bread.
+The parmesan sauce is perfect for mopping up with a crusty baguette.
+Did you know there's a French phrase for that?
+It's called 'saucer', the French verb to mop up delicious sauces with bread.

 How to Prepare & Cook Asparagus

 This time last year, I was kindly invited to take part in a pilot run for Parisian cookery classes with Chef Philippe Excoffier in Paris's 7th arrondissement, where I wrote up an article about the delicious experience.
 It's where the chef serves his legendary cheese soufflés, Soufflés Suissesse.
 I strongly recommend trying out this signature dish in his restaurant in rue de l'Exposition, near the Eiffel Tower.